sebpardo/shark-rmax-scaling/README.md

 The dataset includes life history information and phylogeny for 63 species of sharks(40 spp), rays (20 spp), and chimaeras (3 spp), and contains three files:

-`rmax-scaling-analysis.R`: R code with minimum working example of how to load data files, fit models phylogenetic linear models using the `pgls` function in the `caper` package, run information-theoretic comparisons, and check diagnostics.

 `chond-data.csv`: Data frame with 63 rows (species) and 11 variables.
 Some of these variables are based on the same life history trait but are transformed for ease of interpretation and analysis.